GCU-Graduate-Project-Sharpic/ImageSR/README.md

 # ImageSR
+**IMPORTANT**
+Codes are cloned from [Tencent-RealSR](https://github.com/jixiaozhong/RealSR) project.
+In order to apply a model with very nice performance to the project, the cloned code was partially modified and fit to the project.

+**About ImageSR**
-This is cloned project of the "[Tencent RealSR](https://github.com/jixiaozhong/RealSR)".
-It automatically generate HQ image from LQ images.
+ImageSR is a part of the "[Sharpic](https://github.com/GCU-Graduate-Project-Sharpic/Sharpic)", which automatically generate HQ image from LQ images.
 (Less than 2K).
+By using RealSR's kernel-estimation method, we were able to train by preparing a great dataset for the **real world**.

 We use super resolution algorithms below
 - [EDSR (cv)](https://github.com/sanghyun-son/EDSR-PyTorch)